seekrcentral/seekr2/docs/installation.rst

 ``which ccmake``

-If nothing happens, you may need to ask your system administrator to install ccmake or install it yourself if you have sudo privileges:
+If nothing happens, you may need to ask your system administrator to install ccmake or you can install it yourself if you have sudo privileges:

 ``sudo apt-get install cmake-curses-gui``